Originally presented at the Aesthetic Realism Foundation, New York City

-That sentence arises directly from Mr. Siegel’s lecture on Expression, in which he explained that for true expression to be: “It is necessary to have ourselves stirred—because we have to be impressed before we can express ourselves.”
+In the lecture on Expression I’ve been quoting from, Eli Siegel explained that for true expression to be, “It is necessary to have ourselves stirred—because we have to be impressed before we can express ourselves.”

 A man whose life shows that true self-expression is the same as the desire to be affected—to want to know and have as much accurate feeling about the world and people as one can—is the great American abolitionist William Lloyd Garrison, who lived from 1805 to 1879.
 He is a man who changed the course of our nation’s history powerfully with his voice and his beloved printing press.